Interstate 695 (Maryland): I-95 to Curtis Creek

 Beyond this interchange, the route comes to a two-way all-electronic toll gantry with a U-turn ramp from the southbound to the northbound direction originally intended to provide southbound motorists access to MD 695A.
 This ramp, known as MD 695C, also provides access to northbound I-695 from MD 695A through Authority Drive, and after the 2024 collapse of the Francis Scott Key Bridge, is now the southbound (inner loop, clockwise) terminus of the highway.

 Before the collapse, the route ascended onto the Francis Scott Key Bridge, which carried I-695 over the lower Baltimore Harbor and Patapsco River.
 Unlike the Fort McHenry or Baltimore Harbor tunnels, hazmat trucks were allowed to cross the Francis Scott Key Bridge.
 After crossing the Patapsco River over the bridge, the route touched down within the Baltimore city limits.
 It continues west past Thoms Cove through Hawkins Point's industrial areas.
 It comes to an interchange with Quarantine Road (where the route resumes after the collapsed bridge), which provides access to MD 173, south of Curtis Bay.
 By this point, the route's signage changes from north-south to east-west.
 Past this interchange, the Baltimore Beltway continues west and returns to the Curtis Creek drawbridges.

 Exit numbering

-As opposed to I-495 (Capital Beltway) around Washington, D.C., on which exit numbers are generally arranged by mileposts counterclockwise starting at the southern crossing of the Patapsco River, the exit numbers for the Baltimore Beltway are arranged consecutively clockwise starting at interchange 1 at Quarantine Road, west of the Francis Scott Key Bridge crossing of the Patapsco River.
+As opposed to I-495 (Capital Beltway) around Washington, D.C., on which exit numbers are generally arranged by mileposts counterclockwise starting at the southern crossing of the Potomac River, the exit numbers for the Baltimore Beltway are arranged consecutively clockwise starting at interchange 1 at Quarantine Road, west of the Francis Scott Key Bridge crossing of the Patapsco River.